Spindle Ornaments | Repurposed Chess Pieces

 I really liked the darker chess pieces, but was not a fan of the lighter ones, so I painted them with a white base coat.

-After applying blue chalky finish paint, I used a paper towel to remove some of the paint to allow the white to show through.
+After applying the blue chalky finish paint, I used a paper towel to remove some of the paint, allowing the white to show through.

-As I was testing out colors, I placed them on a plate to take a look.
+While testing colors, I placed them on a plate to take a look.
 Which is your favorite?

 Crafting While Camping

-I opted to work on the “patio” of my campsite using my T.V. tray table I redid a few months ago.
+I opted to work on the “patio” of my campsite using my T.V. tray table, which I redid a few months ago.

 While I was waiting for the colorful spindle ornaments to dry, I assembled more light colored chess pieces and painted them black.

 If you camp, you may know that filling your tanks with unnecessary water can bring trouble.
 I’ve been using this fish cleaning table all summer for outdoor cleaning.
 It’s great for washing hands and dishes.
-I’ve also used it at home in the backyard for get togethers during his awful Covid 19.
-Wouldn’t it be great for potting plants too?
+I’ve also used it at home in the backyard for get-togethers.
+Wouldn’t it be great for potting plants, too?

 So, long story short, it’s where I cleaned up all my paint brushes and messy hands.